 A DVO will not appear on a person's criminal history.
 However, disobeying or breaching a DVO is a criminal offence and will show on a person's criminal history.

-If you need domestic violence legal advice, speak to a family lawyer at Cairns Divorce Lawyers today.
+If you need domestic violence legal advice, speak to a family violence lawyer at Cairns Divorce Lawyers today.